godarklight/concorde/Panels/Instruments/ReadmeInstruments.txt

 3D instruments
 --------------
-- 2D instruments will be converted as hotspots, except those common to 2D panel.
+- 2D instruments will be converted as hotspots, except those common to 2D panel : requires texture without alpha ?
-- transparent 2D textures (warning lights) in 3D instruments : 2 mesh surfaces, or instrument emissivity ?
+- transparent 2D textures (warning lights) in 3D instruments : 2 mesh surfaces,
+  or instrument emissivity ?
 - transparent 2D background (to get the lighting of panel) will need a background painting.
 - 3D instruments do not seem to affect much frame rate;
   but as 2D instruments are dynamic to keep performances, frame rate is expected to drop significantly (50 % external view, 25 % cockpit view).